sezero/quakespasm/README.txt

   o  Made the keypad keys to send separate key events in game mode.

+  o  Fixed increased (more than 32) dynamic lights.

   o  Music playback: Made sure that the file's channels count is
      supported.